hickory-dns/hickory-dns/README.md

 `jrnl` suffix. _Note_: if the key is changed or updated, it is currently the operators responsibility to remove the only public key from the zone, this allows for the `DNSKEY` to exist for some unspecified period of time during key rotation.
-Rotating the key currently is not available online and requires a restart of the server process.
+Rotating the key while online is not currently supported, so a restart of the server process is required.

 ### DNS-over-TLS and DNS-over-HTTPS on the Server